ic3sec/LoveIt-Lite/exampleSite/content/posts/theme-documentation-extended-shortcodes/index.en.md

 The full documentation is provided in [Theme Documentation - music Shortcode](../theme-documentation-music-shortcode).

-## 8 bilibili

-{{< version 0.2.0 changed >}}

-The `bilibili` shortcode embeds a responsive video player for bilibili videos.

-The full documentation is provided in [Theme Documentation - bilibili Shortcode](../theme-documentation-bilibili-shortcode).

 ## 9 typeit

 The `typeit` shortcode provides typing animation based on [TypeIt](https://typeitjs.com/) library.